sergey-shandar/public/notes/info/README.md

 ### Arithmetic encoding:

 Multiplication.
-3 systems by 3 state gives 27 states.
+3 systems with 3 states give 27 states.
+They can fit into 5 bits.

 ### Probability encoding: